Skip to content

 Follow the recommended amount of salt, which is usually about 2% of the weight of the flour - and add it only after the flour and water have autolyzed, or rested.

-7. Too much sourdough will cause the dough not to rise
+7. Too much sour dough will cause the dough not to rise

 If the dough with homemade sourdough rises too long, it means that the sourdough is too old or not very active.
 This will cause the dough to become too acidic, which will stop it from rising.